borgateo/preto/README.md

 1. Clone this repo
 2. Open Typora
 3. Go to 'Typora' > 'Preference...' (⌘ + ,)
-4. From 'General' Tab, click on 'Open Theme Folder'
+4. From 'General' Tab, click 'Open Theme Folder'
-5. copy `preto.css` and `preto/` into the Theme folder
+5. copy `preto.css` and `preto/` from the cloned repo into the Theme folder
 6. Restart Typora
 7. Select preto from the 'Themes'